SirMrPickle/brave-wallpapers/README.md

-# Brave Wallpapers
+# Personal Wallpapers

-A curated list of wallpapers I use with the Brave Browser.
+A list of my personal favorite wallpapers that I use for my browsers.

+## Usage

+- Brave:
+	- On a new tab, click the settings and then upload custom images on a cycle.
+- Firefox:
+	- You need an extension/addon to enable this functionality.
+I use and recommend [Tabliss](https://addons.mozilla.org/en-US/firefox/addon/tabliss/).
+	- The rest of my Tabliss settings are found in the `tabliss.json` file in the repo.

 ## Credit